Reading Time: 3 minutes

 Bar Nestor – Calle Pescaderia, 11

-Last one: For variety and a fun ambiance, check our Bar Txalupa (Fermin Calbeton Kalea, 3) .
-I didn’t appreciate any specific pintxo there but the spread of over 70 dishes across the bar was intriguing.
+I didn’t appreciate a specific pintxo from here but the spread of over 70 dishes across the bar (see featured image) was intriguing.

 Gelateria Boulevard – Alameda Boulevard 20